mmore500/jekyll-class-blog/README.md

 4. Click the `_config.yaml` file to open it.
    Then, click the pencil icon in the upper right ("Edit this file") to edit.
 5. Change `url` field to `https://yourusername.github.io` (substituting your username).
-   Change `baseurl` field to `repository-name` (substituting your repository name).
+6. Change `baseurl` field to `repository-name` (substituting your repository name).
+7. Click the `Commit Changes` button in the top right, then `Commit Changes` on the confirmation panel that appears.
-6. Navigate to the `Settings > Pages` pane of your repository page (`https://github.com/yourusername/repository-name/settings/pages`).
+8. Navigate to the `Settings > Pages` pane of your repository page (`https://github.com/yourusername/repository-name/settings/pages`).
-7. Set your deployment branch as `main` and your deployment directory as `/ (root)`.
+9. Set your deployment branch as `main` and your deployment directory as `/ (root)`.
-8. Click the `enforce https` checkbox.
+10. Click the `enforce https` checkbox.
-9. Wait about one minute for site build and deploy to complete.
+11. Wait about one minute for site build and deploy to complete.
    You can monitor this process from the `Actions` pane of the repository page (`https://github.com/yourusername/repository-name/actions`)
-10. Once the deployment completes (green checkmark), your page should be available at `https://yourusername.github.io/repository-name`.
+12. Once the deployment completes (green checkmark), your page should be available at `https://yourusername.github.io/repository-name`.

 For more information, see our slide deck at <https://hopth.ru/cs>.